 It also defines five non-overridable procedures:

-• map_probes - returns the number of map probes since initialization;
+map_probes - returns the number of map probes since

 and ten deferred procedures:

-• get_other_data - gets the other map data associated with the key;
+get_other_data - gets the value associated with a key;

-• loading - returns the ratio of the number of entries to the number of slots;
+loading - returns the ratio of the number of entries to the number

-• map_entry - inserts a key and its other associated data into the map;
+map_entry - inserts a key and optionally a corresponding value into

-• set_other_data - replaces the other data associated with the key;
+set_other_data - replaces the value associated with a key;

 The type's definition is below: